queryluke/masseffect-5e-data/data/powers/first-aid.md

   description: Increase the healing die type to d12
 ---
 Inject a friendly, organic creature with nanobots that reduce pain and heal internal injuries.
-The creature gains hit points equal to 1d8 + your spellcasting ability modifier.
+The creature gains hit points equal to 1d8 + your powercasting ability modifier.

-__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 2d8 for each slot level above 1st.
+__At Higher Levels__: When you cast this power using a power slot of 2nd level or higher, the healing increases by 2d8 for each slot level above 1st.